 From day one, Prince exuded sexuality.
 There he was, shirtless, or possibly even nude (if you bought a dirty mind), for his album and record sleeve appearances on For You and Prince.
-Breathy, risque vocals and lyrics could be found on “Soft & Wet”, “When We’re Dancing Close & Slow” and “Sexy Dancer”.
-These artistic choices all pointed towards a young man who wasn’t afraid to use sex to sell not just an image, but hopefully a few records and concert ticket sales while he was at it.
+Breathy, risque vocals and lyrics could be found on “Soft & Wet,” “When We’re Dancing Close & Slow,” and “Sexy Dancer.”
+These artistic choices all pointed towards a young man who wasn’t afraid to use sex to sell not just an image but hopefully a few records and concert tickets while he was at it.
 This was all just the beginning.
-The genesis of Prince’s sexual revolution would begin a short time after these recordings.
-Which brings us to the 1980-1981 era of Prince, the Dirty Mind/Controversy era.
+The genesis of Prince’s sexual revolution would begin a short time after these recordings, which brings us to the 1980-1981 era of Prince, the Dirty Mind/Controversy era.

-This two year long period was undeniably important for Prince’s career in terms of his songwriting maturity, the musical direction he’d embark on for the foreseeable future (hello Minneapolis sound), the side projects he’d mastermind (The Time, Vanity 6) as well as crafting and perfecting his live show along with the proto-Revolution (Dez, Andre, Brown Mark, Bobby Z, Lisa and Dr. Fink).
+This two-year-long period was undeniably important for Prince’s career in terms of his songwriting maturity, the musical direction he’d embark on for the foreseeable future (hello Minneapolis sound), the side projects he’d mastermind (The Time, Vanity 6) as well as crafting and perfecting his live show along with the proto-Revolution (Dez, Andre, Brown Mark, Bobby Z, Lisa, and Dr. Fink).
 The one-two punch of Dirty Mind/Controversy helped accomplish all of these things while still propelling Prince’s career forward, less as a teenage R&B phenomenon but more as a serious Artist that could do it all.
-While these two records were recorded a year apart, I always felt like they were more equivalent to two sides of the same creativity coin.
-The similarities between these two seminal records in Prince’s long discography are uncanny, at least to me.
+While these two records were recorded a year apart, I always felt like they were equivalent to two sides of the same creativity coin.
+The similarities between these two seminal records in Prince’s lengthy discography are uncanny, at least to me.
 Let me explain how.

 The Mission Statement Album Openers – “Dirty Mind” and “Controversy”

-Both the Dirty Mind and Controversy albums lead off with the title track that serve a purpose that’s more than to just reiterate the album title.
-They both are essentially mission statements that establish the tone for the entire record moving forward.
-“Dirty Mind” paints a picture of Prince as debauched and dangerously sex obsessed.
-This theme comes up again and again on songs like “Do It All Night”, “Head” and “Sister”.
-There’s sad sex to be had on “When You Were Mine”.
-Then there’s joyous sex to be had on “Uptown”.
-Virtually every track on this album has some reference to or about sex and the title track warned us of this from the get-go.
+Both the Dirty Mind and Controversy albums lead off with the title track that serves a purpose that’s more than just reiterating the album title.
+In essence, they both serve as mission statements that establish the tone for the entire record moving forward.
+“Dirty Mind” paints a picture of Prince as debauched and dangerously sex-obsessed.
+This theme comes up again and again on songs like “Do It All Night,” “Head,” and “Sister.”
+There’s sad sex to be had on “When You Were Mine.”
+Then there’s joyous sex to be had on “Uptown.”
+Virtually every track on this album has some reference to or about sex, and the title track warned us of this from the get-go.

-“Controversy”, on the other hand, paints a picture of Prince as a human question mark.
+“Controversy,” on the other hand, paints a picture of Prince as a human question mark.
 A person whose sexuality, race, political and religious affiliations (if any) are all up for debate.
 A person who intends to skirt these questions for the entire record, possibly even adding more fuel to the fire instead of putting it out.
-Let’s take a look at the themes within the title track’s lyrics and find common threads to other songs on the album.
+Let’s look at the themes within the title track’s lyrics and find common threads for other songs on the album.

 Sexual Orientation (“am I straight or gay”) – “Jack U Off”